 Point Coverage

-Test Purpose: Verify that an Application Schema for Point Coverage instantiates the classes defined in ISO 19123 of CV_DiscretePointCoverage, and CV_PointValuePair, with their specified attributes, operations, associations and constraints, in the context of the classes S100_PointCoverage and S100_VertexPoint as defined in this standard.
+Test Purpose: Verify that an Application Schema for Point Coverage instantiates the classes defined in ISO 19123 of CV_DiscretePointCoverage, and CV_PointValuePair, with their specified attributes, operations, associations and constraints, in the context of the class S100_IF_PointCoverage as defined in this standard.

 Test Method: Inspect the documentation of the Application Schema or profile.